 Common Topics at Kafka Summit

 Kafka was born with the core tenants around scaling to meet the needs of streaming data.
 The public cloud gives users the flexibility to dynamically scale infrastructure to meet these demands.
 Cloud architecture patterns allow users to build very lean environments to support their streams.
 This is evident when looking at the variety of cloud companies that have released Kafka-as-a-Service offerings.
 These products give developers easy access to start working with Kafka, but as workloads evolve, it often forces reliance on other managed cloud services for storage, network, and compute.
-This culminates in a bunch of purpose-built projects that may address a need, but don’t help define a strategy that spans cloud and on-premise.
+This culminates in a bunch of purpose-built projects that may address a need, but don’t help define a strategy that spans cloud and on-premises.
 StreamSets helps you design pipelines with Apache Kafka and deploy them anywhere.
-To understand how DataOps works in the cloud check out this video.

 Where to find out more about Kafka and StreamSets?